Nicki Minaj, Meek Mill, And T.I. Among Celebs Pressing To Find #MissingDCGirls

 A post shared by Nicki Minaj (@nickiminaj) on

-Instead, news outlets are blaming the new outrage and public interest in the cases of the missing Washington D.C. girls on a campaign by D.C. police to find them.
+Instead, news outlets are attributing the new outrage and public interest in the cases of the missing Washington, D.C., girls on a campaign by D.C. police to find them.
 It was reported that police have increasingly been sharing missing persons fliers on Twitter in an effort to bring more of the missing girls home and that has helped many to notice their plight.
 However, local law enforcement says that the number of girls who are missing isn’t unusually high.

 According to D.C. law enforcement via the NBC report, there hasn’t been an increase in missing-child cases in the area this year.
 Instead, they say that the increased social media sharing in an effort to find the children and close those cases has caused an increase in concern about what may or may not be going on in the area.
 They said that some of the attention that celebrities and bloggers are bringing on the #MissingDCGirls cases is actually misleading because of misinformation being spread.